LBPHacker/R216/manual.md

 The shifter handles left and right shifts and rotation, once again both the standalone and the chained variants.
 Much like with addition, shifts can be chained together to shift big numbers.
-With a bit of hacking, rotation of big numbers can be achieved as well.
+[With a bit of hacking][580], rotation of big numbers can be achieved as well.
 It's important to note that flags do not work the same way with chained shifts as with standalone ones as the zero flag reflects the result of only the last shift in the chain.

-Also note that shifts _by_ an amount equal to or greater than 16 bits are not supported; chained shifts in this case act like degenerate cases of `memmove`, which is up to the user to implement.
+Also note that shifts _by_ an amount equal to or greater than 16 bits are not supported; chained shifts by such amounts would act like degenerate cases of `memmove`, which is up to the user to implement.

 The bitwise unit handles basic bitwise operations and copying.
 Although, once again, instructions can be chained for big numbers, there's no practical